microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgt.md

     - `[DisplayName <String>]`: An admin specified token friendly name.
     - `[ExpirationDateTime <DateTime?>]`: The expiration date time of the Apple Volume Purchase Program Token.
     - `[LastModifiedDateTime <DateTime?>]`: Last modification date time associated with the Apple Volume Purchase Program Token.
-    - `[LastSyncDateTime <DateTime?>]`: The last time when an application sync was done with the Apple volume purchase program service using the Apple Volume Purchase Program Token.
+    - `[LastSyncDateTime <DateTime?>]`: The last time when an application sync was done with the Apple volume purchase program service using the the Apple Volume Purchase Program Token.
     - `[LastSyncStatus <String>]`: vppTokenSyncStatus
     - `[LocationName <String>]`: Token location returned from Apple VPP.
     - `[OrganizationName <String>]`: The organization associated with the Apple Volume Purchase Program Token